LakerShot/Angular-Posts_Admin-App/README.md

   fbDbUrl: 'PAST YOUR FIREBASE_DATABESE_URL HERE'
 }

-# go to enviroments/enviroment.prod.ts and make the same
+# go to enviroments/enviroment.prod.ts and do the same things
 ```
 #### Good job now you're Admin.
 You can add/remove/finde/edit posts and also read them
 ## Contributing